GitHawkApp/GitHawk/docs/_posts/2018-08-03-Immutable-Model-Mutability.md

 GitHawk is powered by an architecture and a [few](https://github.com/GitHawkApp/FlatCache) [libraries](https://github.com/Instagram/IGListKit) that shine when fed with _immutable models_.

 Why?
-Because once a model is initialized it cannot be changed, making it safe read its values across threads and contexts.
+Because once a model is initialized it cannot be changed, making it safe to read its values across threads and contexts.

 Imagine we're building an employee management app with the following model: